 We aim to provide:

-- comprehensive explanations of the different types of application
+- Comprehensive explanations of the different types of application

-- full consideration of an application prior to submission
+- Full consideration of an application prior to submission

-- involvement in pre-application discussions for more complex designs
+- Involvement in pre-application discussions for more complex designs

 Permission from the local planning authority is needed for most building work.
 The type and extent of building work proposed will determine what permissions are required.
 Permission can be granted or refused, subject to the local authority decision.

 Building Control authorities, either from the Local Authority or the private sector as an Approved Inspector will review submitted drawings and specifications against building regulations.
 Their approval typically takes between 3 to 8 weeks.
-An inspector will visit site during construction when notified by the building contractor.
+An inspector will visit the site during construction and when notified by the building contractor.
 On completion of a project a certificate of compliance with Building Regulations is issued.

 The Building Regulations control all aspects of building quality including: